shaktisharma69163-star/next-js-admin-dashboard/README.md

 Username: admin
 Password: admin123
 ## how to use
-opem terminal and than write  ( npm run dev ) than you see this link ( http://localhost:3000/ ) after following this link you have to manually write a URL in your adress bar  - http://localhost:3000/login
+open terminal and than write  ( npm run dev ) than you see this link ( http://localhost:3000/ ) after following this link you have to manually write a URL in your adress bar  - http://localhost:3000/login